 We filed the case in the Federal District Court in Maryland, where USCIS is headquartered.

 How long will it take to get results?

 We could start to see results soon once the case has been filed.
 That’s because the government often “moots out” cases and gets people out of the litigation by approving their cases quickly.
 We cannot guarantee that this will happen, and it’s possible that most plaintiffs will not see any movement on their cases right away.

-We hope to file our complaint by the end of June or early July and we expect a hearing on a preliminary injunction shortly after that.
+We filed our case on August 2 and we expect a hearing on a preliminary injunction shortly after that.
 However, note that the courts can be backed up and it has taken longer in the last year to get hearings.
 Do not be surprised if it takes as long as four to six weeks to get that hearing.
 The preliminary injunction hearing is the hearing where a judge can order temporary relief until the case eventually gets to trial.
 For most, this is actually a more critical finding than the eventual decision in the case.